 Delayed: Companies House delays implementation of compulsory verification and registration for Authorised Corporate Service Providers (ACSPs)

-Both the compulsory identity (ID) verification for any presenter filing a document at Companies House and the requirement for any third-party agent filing on behalf of a company to be registered as an ACSP have been postponed from spring 2026 until at least November 2026.
+Both the requirement relating to compulsory identity verification for any presenter filing a document at Companies House and the requirement for any third-party agent filing on behalf of a company to be registered as an Authorised Corporate Service Provider (ACSP) have been postponed until at least November 2026.

-Since November 2025, Companies House made identity verification a compulsory part of incorporation and appointments for new directors and PSCs, and began the 12-month transition phase to require more than 7 million existing directors and PSCs to verify their identities.
-Companies may have noticed when filing their latest confirmation statement that the identity verification will happen as part of their annual filing.
+In November 2025, identity verification became a compulsory part of incorporation and appointments of new directors and PSCs, marking the beginning of a12-month transition phase requiring more than seven million existing directors and PSCs to verify their identities as part of the annual filing of the company’s confirmation statement.

 By the end of 2026, Companies House aims to: